 In some cases, you may run into problems with wiring though, with solar arrays needing to be positioned very close to or even on the turbine tower to ensure electrical safety.
 If you’re thinking of going full bore on the renewables, it’s best to check with the companies making the products to ensure full compatibility prior to buying.

 If you’re just trying to harness wind energy, you’ll probably want to choose a higher-power kit generating at least 1500-2000 W. Anything lower is best paired with solar or used to power small applications.

 Where to Put Your Wind Turbine

 Location, location, location!
 It’s key for real estate and key for wind turbines.
-After all, if you put a turbine among

-    a bunch of trees or behind a wall, you’re not going to see those blades spinning.
+After all, if you put a turbine among a bunch of trees or behind a wall, you’re not going to see those blades spinning.

 Most turbines need to be pretty high up to catch good wind.
-Usually the mount pole should rise 25-60 feet in the air, or

-    be mounted on your rooftop (if safe).
-Some models might work in a body of water such as a lake or pond, or by the sea on
+Usually, the mounting pole should rise 25-60 feet in the air or be mounted on your rooftop (if safe).
+Some models might work in a body of water such as a lake or pond, or by the sea on a cliff-face.

-    a cliff-face.

-    Wherever you’re thinking of mounting the turbine, before you buy, be sure to check your local planning department and

-    any relevant neighborhood association for height restrictions.
-The last thing you want is to go to the effort and

-    expense of mounting a turbine only to have to take it down the next day after complaints.
+Wherever you’re thinking of mounting the turbine, before you buy, be sure to check your local planning department and any relevant neighborhood association for height restrictions.
+The last thing you want is to go to the effort and expense of mounting a turbine only to have to take it down the next day after complaints.